-As the autumn evenings grow crisp and cool, November events in London begin with an abundance of beautiful Bonfire Night fireworks on Thursday November 5 2015 to warm things up.
-Wrap up snug and head to one of the capital's many firework displays to enjoy a show of spectacular colours over some of London's top attractions and beyond.
+As the autumn evenings grow crisp and cool, November in London begins with an abundance of Bonfire Night fireworks to warm us all up (Saturday November 5 2016).
+Wrap up snug, head to one of the capital's many firework displays, and enjoy a show of spectacular colours over London's top attractions and beyond.

 When is Bonfire Night?

-Remember, remember the fifth of November (the main firework action takes places on Thursday November 5 2015, but events will run into the weekend and beyond).
-Check our listings below for more details, and if you can't make any of them you can see more firework action in November at the Lord Mayor's Show and Fireworks.
+Remember, remember the fifth of November (the main firework action takes places on Saturday November 5 2016, but events will run before and afterwards).
+Check our listings below for more details, and if you can't make them, you can see more firework action later in November at the Lord Mayor's Show and Fireworks.

 What is Bonfire Night?

 Bonfire Night a.k.a.
 Fireworks Night, a.k.a Guy Fawkes Night, traditionally marks the anniversary of the end of the plot to blow up the Houses of Parliament in 1605.